kubevirt/containerized-data-importer/doc/image-from-registry.md

 If your registry TLS certificate is not signed by a trusted CA:

-Create a `ConfigMap` containing all certificates required to trust the registry.
+Create a `ConfigMap`  in the same namespace as the DataVolume containing all certificates required to trust the registry.

 ```bash
 kubectl create configmap my-registry-certs --from-file=my-registry.crt